Mallick17/AWS-ASG/README.md

 2. **How it scales:** Policies like step scaling (step-by-step adjustments), target scaling (maintain a metric), predictive (forecast-based), scheduled (time-based), and dynamic (real-time) give you flexibility.
 3. **Extra control:** Warm pool speeds up scaling, Scale-in protection safeguards key instances, and Cool-down period keeps things stable.
 4. **Networking:** Ports like 80, 443, and 22 ensure your instances talk to each other and the outside world.

-By understanding these pieces, you can explain to DevOps seniors how ASGs adapt to workloads, optimize resources, and integrate with AWS services like CloudWatch and load balancers.
-You’re now ready to discuss this confidently—feel free to ask me anything if you need more clarity!